awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

 Alternatively, the PubSub wrappers use Python concurrent.futures and a ThreadPoolExecutor to **PUBLISH** messages providing concurrency up to the number of threads supported by the core device.
 The reason for this is to break a protentional thread lock / timeout if a received PubSub message triggers a new message to be published.

 ### PubSub Message Routing
 Distributed PubSub applications can quickly become difficult to manage if the topic schema is not well defined and an efficient and repeatable message handling system in place.
 As the number of topics receiving messages increases, so does the complexity of the application logic.
-The AWS Greengrass Application Framework solves this with a system that approximates that of a REST based API with a single message callback that validates and normalises incoming messages and then a series of message routers and processors.
+The AWS Greengrass IoT PubSub Framework solves this with a system that approximates that of a REST based API with a single message callback that validates and normalises incoming messages and then a series of message routers and processors.
 This simplifies message handling and scales to meet the needs of very simple to very sophisticated applications.

 ![pubsub-sub-routing](/images/pubsub-sub-routing.png)